 - 12. Explore Ásbyrgi canyon

-- 13. Visit the colorful mountains of Landmannalaugar
+- 13. Visit the colourful mountains of Landmannalaugar

 - 14. Spend the night in an Icelandic church